nico2sh/semtag/README.md

 ## Usage

-Copy the `semtag.sh` script in your project's directory.
+Copy the `semtag` script in your project's directory.

 Semtag distinguishes between final versions and non-final versions.
 Possible non-final versions are `alpha`, `beta` and `rc` (release candidate).